-“Thank you for who you are and light you share in this world.”
+“Thank you for who you are and the light you share in this world.”

 “I am so thankful that God brought us together.”

-These diamonds are about being blessed by the amazing spirits who share their lives with me.
+None of these “diamonds” are because I’m any more special than you.
+These diamonds are blessings from the amazing spirits who share their lives with me.

 These diamonds are about:

-January 9th, 2016–58 years from January 9th, 1958–was a day of dark and light.
-The dark will fade away, because that’s what it’s supposed to do.
-The light will continue to grow and grow, and light more torches, because that’s what IT’S supposed to do.
-In my humanness I will remember some of the pain, but I will remember more, and always, the triumph of love.
-Thank you God.
+January 9th, 2016, was a day of dark and light.
+The darkness has faded away because that’s what it’s supposed to do.
+The light continues to grow, lighting more torches because that’s what IT’S supposed to do.
+I will remember some of the pain in my humanness, but I will remember more, and always, the triumph of love.
+Thank you, God.